thegeek-sys/Vault/Class/Cybersecurity/Internet security.md

 >Because message authentication is provided by ESP, the use of AH is deprecated.
 It is included in IPSecv3 for backward compatibility but should not be used in new applications

 ### Transport and tunnel modes
+Transport and tunnel mode are the two main modes in which IPSec operates.
+This modes define which part of the packet gets protected and how the packets travels the network
+#### Transport mode
+This mode is designed for a end-to-end protection between two host that communicate.
+It is used to protect the payload of the IP packet.
+In fact the IP header is not encrypted, to make the intermediate routers to read the destination address and to route the packet.

+If you use the ESP protocol in this mode, it encrypts and optionally authenticates just the transferred data, leaving the IP header plain

+#### Tunnel mode
+Tunnel mode provides protection to the entire IP packet and it travels through a tunnel from one point to an IP network to another.
+It is used when one or both ends of a security association are a security gateway.

+In this way the users in local networks behind a firewall can communicate in a safe way without implementing IPSec on the single hosts (the gateway creates the tunnel)

+### Security associations
+Security associations are one-way relationships between the sender and the receiver that affords security for traffic flow.
+If a peer relationship is needed for two-way secure exchange then two security associations are required

+A security association is uniquely identified by the destination address in the IPv4 or IPv6 header and the SPI in the enclosed extension header (AH or ESP)